nbering/nicholasbering-ca/_posts/2017-06-17-typescript-for-small-projects-too.md

 libraries you consume.

 In the pre-2.0 days, it managing type definitions was a pain.
-There was a huge community of developers contributing definitions to [DefinitelyTyped], but because they were third-party contributions they were not always up-to-date, and being manually assembled there was often quite a lot of style difference from one contributor to another.
+There was a huge community of developers contributing definitions to [DefinitelyTyped][7], but because they were third-party contributions they were not always up-to-date, and being manually assembled there was often quite a lot of style difference from one contributor to another.